Queenstown hotelier: 'the Americans are coming'

 "We are seeing at our hotel huge demand from September onwards out of the United States, with Christmas, January, February and March looking really strong."

-He predicted that demand would continue to grow, particularly given the exchange rate at present — about US63c.
+He predicted that demand would continue to grow, particularly given the exchange rate at present — about US63c to the NZ dollar.

-He also expected the Singaporean and Malaysian markets to come back quickly, but he predicted it might be some time before the European and United Kingdom markets returned.
+He also expected the Singaporean and Malaysian markets to come back quickly, but he predicted it might be some time before the European and UK markets returned.

-"In Europe, it's a little different — flights are expensive and harder to come down through Singapore ...
-If I think about the UK market, ...
+"In Europe, it's a little different — flights are expensive and it's harder to come down through Singapore.
+If I think about the UK market ...
 Brexit has been very difficult for them, and costs have gone through the roof.

 "I don't see that market coming back as strongly as I see the US market coming back."